Ahmed-Shaltout3g/Dashboard-SAKAN-New/README.md

-# Dashboard-SAKAN- Real estat New
+# Dashboard-SAKAN- Real estate New

-## A React Educational platform application
+## A MERN Dashboard-SAKAN- Real estate application

 ## Table of Contents